Hoyt named OSU women’s basketball coach

 Cum Laude with a bachelor's degree in 2009.

 During her high school years, Hoyt enjoyed one of the most prolific scoring careers in Kansas prep history, finishing with 2,016 points in only three seasons at Hoxie (Kan.)
 HS.
 Her career average of 26.6 points per game ranks sixth in state history.
 As a senior, she averaged 28.4 points, 7.4 assists, 6.3 rebounds and 6.1 steals per game.
 She was a three-time all-state performer in basketball and volleyball, and was also a state champion in multiple track events.

 Hoyt comes from a family of educators.
-She is the daughter of Kansas high school coaching legend Shelly Hoyt, who at one point led Hoxie HS to a state record 107 straight wins and four consecutive state titles.
-Her mother is currently the head coach at Eureka (Kan.)
-HS.
+Shelly Hoyt at one point led Hoxie HS to a state record 107 straight wins and four consecutive state titles.
+Her mother is currently the head coach at Eureka High School in Kansas.
 Her father, Scott, is the superintendent in Eureka and two of her sisters, Tabitha and Corinna, are teachers.
 A third sister, Terran, served as a graduate assistant on Jacie's staff at Kansas City.

 She is married to Daniel Heflin.

 Noting Jacie Hoyt

 - 2020 Western Athletic Conference Coach of the Year after coaching Kansas City to the first regular season conference championship in the history of the program

 - 23 wins in 2021-22 were the second-most for Kansas City since joining NCAA Division I in 1987-88

 - The Roos of 2021-22 appeared in the Women's NIT for just the second time in program history.